- ACVPM Exam

 |ACVPM-Certified Training Programs|

 The training programs listed below have attained ACVPM recognition and certification by demonstrating how the didactic courses (training) and clinical experiences (experience) prepare candidates for the ACVPM Board Certification Examination.
-Application for review of a residency/training program in veterinary preventive medicine and public health leading to ACVPM certification should be prepared in the format outlined in the Training Program Standards and Criteria in the document "SOP for Certification of Formal Training Programs in Veterinary Preventive Medicine and Public Health".
+Application for review of a residency/training program in veterinary preventive medicine and public health leading to ACVPM certification should be prepared in the format outlined in the Training Program Standards and Criteria in the document "Process and Application for Certification or Re-certification of Formal Training Programs in Veterinary Preventive Medicine and Public Health".

 The University of Minnesota Veterinary Public Health Residency